MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 * [Ian Cavanaugh](https://github.com/icavanaugh95) for helping create a sample to reproduce the problem reported in [issue #88](https://github.com/MaikuB/flutter_local_notifications/issues/88)
 * [Zhang Jing](https://github.com/byrdkm17) for adding 'ticker' support for Android notifications
 * ...and everyone else for their contributions.
 They are greatly appreciated

-## Raising issues and contributions

-If you run into issues, please raise them on the GitHub repository.
-Please do not email them to me as GitHub is the appropriate place for them and allows for members of the community to answer questions, particularly if I miss the email.
-It would also be much appreciated if they could be limited to actual bugs or feature requests.
-If you're looking at how you could use the plugin to do a particular kind of notification, check the example app provides detailed code samples for each supported feature.
-Also try to check the README first in case you have missed something e.g. platform-specific setup.

-Contributions are welcome by submitting a PR for me to review.
-If it's to add new features, appreciate it if you could try to maintain the architecture or try to improve on it.
-However, do note that I will not take PRs that add methods at the Dart level that don't work on all platforms.
-However, platform-specific configuration through the use parameters are fine as that's approach being taken via this plugin.

 ## Getting Started